 The Yousuf family’s mining interests have also developed significantly over recent years.
 The opportunities presented in the Yousuf family’s home country, Zambia, and notably in the Copper Belt region, has led to the exploration of gold, copper, cobalt, and several other precious metals through a series of joint and private ventures.
 Projects undertaken by the family have often involved the deployment of new technology, facilitating the extraction of metals previously deemed economically unviable.

 The success of MBI Group demonstrates the ability of African businesses to significantly outperform rival international businesses in the provision of vital goods and services.
-Each business in MBI Group’s portfolio exercises a considerable degree of autonomy, relying on the family’s belief that local knowledge and experience is key to maximise operational efficiency.
+Each business in MBI Group’s portfolio exercises a considerable degree of autonomy, relying on the family’s belief that local knowledge and experience is key to maximum operational efficiency.